 - May 8th is the end of WW2 in Europe (VE day).

-- Then, we have another Christian holiday” la Pentecôte” is celebrated 40 days after “Pâques” (Easter), which is usually sometimes in May – this year it’s on the 31st.
+- Then, we have another Christian holiday” la Pentecôte” is celebrated 40 days after “Pâques” (Easter), which is usually sometimes in May – this year it’s on the 23rd and the 24th.

 It commemorates the descent of the Holy Spirit upon the Apostles and other followers of Jesus Christ.